ktotah/ktotah-password-generator/README.md

 - **Problem It Solves:** This project addresses the common problem of weak password habits by automating the generation of complex credentials.
 - **What I Learned:** Through this project, I learned about user input validation, manipulating strings in JavaScript, enhancing user experience, and the importance of providing a user-friendly interface that accommodates different user interactions, including cancellations.

+## Project Background
+This Password Generator project was initially started as a part of the Columbia University Fullstack Coding Bootcamp.
+The intial starter code was provided by the bootcamp, which included the basic HTML and CSS setup.
+My contribution involved refactoring the provided code and developing the JavaScript functionality to meet the project's requirements.

 ## Deployed Application
 This deployed application can be viewed here: [https://ktotah.github.io/ktotah-password-generator/](https://ktotah.github.io/ktotah-password-generator/)